Celebration of the Arts

 Hundreds of guests enjoyed wonderful theatre and musical performances showcased in the student commons.
 Vito Holmes ’16 beautifully sang “Pure Imagination” from the classic “Willy Wonka & the Chocolate Factory,” for which he has earned District and State awards.

-That was followed by the Jesuit Masque performing two scenes: The first was from Ace Cabalan 16’s prize-winning original play, "Fuoco e Acqua," and the second was from the Broadway and cinema classic “A Few Good Men,” Jesuit’s upcoming spring production on April 21-23.
+That was followed by the Jesuit Masque, led by director Richard Miller, performing two scenes: The first was from Ace Cabalan 16’s prize-winning original play, "Fuoco e Acqua," and the second was from the Broadway and cinema classic “A Few Good Men,” Jesuit’s upcoming spring production on April 21-23.

 Music director Nina Wegmann then led Jesuit's musicians through an array of pieces featuring the full range of instruments.
 One of the highlights was an electric violin performance from Spencer Whipple ’16.
 Jesuit’s musicians will perform their spring concert on April 29, as well as special concert for the student body at Convocation on Mission Drive Day, April 22.

 A Taste of Jesuit provided the delicious fare on Sunday, with food tents serving guests in the commons.
 Jesuit thanks the vendors who supported Celebration of the Arts 2016: Beef O’Brady’s, Catering by the Family, Florida Fresh Vending, Little Greek, PDQ, and Tastes of Tampa Bay, along with the Jesuit Mothers’ Club and Jesuit Dads’ Club.